Multiscale network renormalization: scale-invariance without geometry: Graph renormalization and scale-invariant network model

 However, Eq.~\eqref{eq:fitness} is in general \emph{not} equivalent to the aforementioned models, for at least two reasons.
-First, in the quenched case, even if we start from a sufficiently sparse $0$-graph for which these models are consistent with Eq.~\eqref{eq:prob_renorm}, successive coarse-grainings will unavoidably increase $x_\mathrm{max}$ and bring the network to the dense regime where the CM and dcSBM are described by their `full' probability $p_{i,j}=\delta x_i x_j B_{i,j}/(1+\delta x_i x_j B_{i,j})$~\cite{newman_origin,fronczak}.
-Since the difference between the values of $p_{i,j}$ in Eq.~\eqref{eq:prob_renorm} and the corresponding ones in the dcSBM, and similarly between those in Eq.~\eqref{eq:fitness} and the corresponding ones in the CM, are now of finite order, these models are no longer equivalent~\cite{svante} in the dense regime.
-Second, in the annealed case, we will find that all moments of the distribution of the hidden variables necessarily diverge.
+First, in the quenched case, even if we start from a sufficiently sparse $0$-graph for which these models are consistent with Eq.~\eqref{eq:prob_renorm}, successive coarse-grainings will unavoidably increase $x_\mathrm{max}$ and bring the network to the dense regime where the CM, dcSBM and HM are described by their `full' probability $p_{i,j}=\delta x_i x_j B_{i,j}/(1+\delta x_i x_j B_{i,j})$~\cite{newman_origin,fronczak,serrano2008self,krioukov2010hyperbolic}.
+Since the difference between the values of $p_{i,j}$ in Eq.~\eqref{eq:prob_renorm} and the corresponding ones in the dcSBM or HM, and similarly between those in Eq.~\eqref{eq:fitness} and the corresponding ones in the CM, are now of finite order, these models are no longer equivalent~\cite{svante} in the dense regime.
+Second, in the annealed case, we will find that all moments of the distribution of the hidden variables in our approach necessarily diverge.
 Remarkably, this property breaks the equivalence of the different models even in the sparse case, as the conditions on the moments of the fitness distribution required for equivalence and contiguity~\cite{svante} no longer hold.
 As we show later, notable and useful consequences of this inequivalence are a non-linear dependence of the degree on the fitness (hence \emph{different} exponents of the fitness and degree distributions) and a nonvanishing local clustering coefficient even in the sparse regime.
-The above considerations indicate that the multiscale model is in general \emph{not} equivalent to the CM and the dcSBM, which are not renormalizable.

-Similar considerations apply to the traditional (non-degree-corrected) SBM~\cite{SBM} (for which $p_{i,j}=B_{i,j}$), to the Erd\H{o}s-R\'enyi (ER) model~\cite{ER} (for which $p_{i,j}=p$ for all $i,j$) and to growing network models based on preferential attachment (PA)~\cite{PA}.
-In the latter, nodes enter sequentially into the network and the time at which a node enters determines its expected topological properties.
-There is no straightforward way to coarse-grain these models by defining block-nodes (possibly across different hierarchical levels) that respect the different expected properties of the nodes they contain.